 Notifying Customers of a Change to Chloramine Disinfectant

-If you plan to change over to using chloramines as the residual disinfectant in your public water system, you must first request and receive approval for an exception from the TCEQ.
-Once the exception has been approved, you must notify your customers, including wholesale customers, at least 14 days before you make the change.
+If you plan to change to using chloramines as the residual disinfectant in your public water system, you must first request and receive approval for an exception from the TCEQ.
+Once the exception has been approved, you must notify the community and your retail and wholesale customers at least 14 days before you make the change.
 This information is important to anyone who is on dialysis.

-Here is the language you must use to notify your customers:
+Here is the language you must use to complete the public notice:

-- Within 10 days of when you issue this notice, send a copy of the actual notice and the signed Certificate of Delivery of Public Notice to Customers (form TCEQ-20208) by mail to:
+Within 10 days of issuing this notice, send a copy of the actual notice and the signed Certificate of Delivery of Public Notice to Customers (form TCEQ-20208) by mail to:

 PO Box 13087